Kate Beckinsale: 2007–2008: Focus on small-scale drama

 Also in 2007, Beckinsale appeared alongside Luke Wilson in Vacancy, a thriller set in an isolated motel.
 Sarah Jessica Parker was originally cast in the part, but she dropped out before filming began.
-Bradshaw felt "Wilson and Beckinsale have the chops for scary movies" while Gleiberman noted "Luke Wilson, with his hangdog defensive mopiness, and Kate Beckinsale, all sexy severity, are ideally matched as a couple who hate each other."
+Bradshaw felt "Wilson and Beckinsale have the chops for scary movies."
+Gleiberman noted "Luke Wilson, with his hangdog defensive mopiness, and Kate Beckinsale, all sexy severity, are ideally matched as a couple who hate each other."
 However, Manohla Dargis of The New York Times was unimpressed, referring to Beckinsale as "the reigning queen of the bland B's."
 The film was profitable, grossing $35 million worldwide against a production budget of $19 million.

 In 2008, Beckinsale appeared in Winged Creatures, a film about how six different witnesses cope with the aftermath of a shooting.
 Beckinsale played a waitressing single mother in an ensemble cast which included Dakota Fanning, Jennifer Hudson, and Forest Whitaker.
 "It was a really, really nice experience but it was quick," said Beckinsale of the filming process.
 "I just felt a bit like I was shot through a cannon."
 Betsy Sharkey of the Los Angeles Times felt she played the role "with a white trash verve" and found her character's "raw ache for that someone with money and respectability is palpable."
 However, Dargis felt that Beckinsale and her cast mates have a "tough time filling out characters that are at best abstractions of grief and often just clichés."
 The film received a very limited theatrical release in New York and Los Angeles; it was released simultaneously on DVD.

 Also in 2008, Beckinsale starred in Nothing but the Truth, as a journalist who refuses to reveal her source.
 The film, co‑starring Vera Farmiga and Matt Dillon, was inspired by the case of Judith Miller.
 As part of her research for the role, "I spent some time at The L.A.
 Times with some female reporters, and I spoke to Judith Miller about her experience....I really researched the hell out of that one and it was an amazingly fulfilling, brilliant experience."
 Ann Hornaday of The Washington Post asserted that Beckinsale and Farmiga played "two of the most fascinating female movie characters to hit screens in a long while, and they've been brought to life by two gifted actresses, each working at the top of her game."
 Beckinsale received a Critic's Choice Award nomination for her performance.
-The film never received a full theatrical release after the distributor filed for bankruptcy and the film has grossed solely $186,702 worldwide.
-"I have prayed—prayed—for film companies to go bankrupt on films I've made, and then this happens on the one I love," said Beckinsale.
+The film never received a full theatrical release after the distributor filed for bankruptcy and the film grossed solely $186,702 worldwide.
+"I have prayed – prayed – for film companies to go bankrupt on films I've made, and then this happens on the one I love," said Beckinsale.
 "Usually it's the ones you're most embarrassed about that are on the side of every bus."